Schedule a Free Consultation

 NavigateSOM uses programmatic algorithms to identify potentially suspicious orders.

-An order will be flagged if:
+An order will be flagged if it meets the following criteria:

-4 times the average order or cost;
+4 times the average order in quantity or cost;

 Identical to another order placed within a 7-day time period;

-In excess of 2 times monthly average per family, class of trade, or customer average.
+Over 2 times monthly average per family, class of trade, or customer average.

 A “flagged order” is an order that triggers one of our algorithms.
 Once the order is triggered, it is marked with a flag and the exact reason why it was flagged.